-Staff recommends that the Planning Commission conduct a public hearing and take the following actions:
+Staff recommends that the City Council conduct a public hearing, follow the recommendation of the Planning Commission and take the following actions:

-- 1. Adopt a resolution making findings and recommending that the City Council adopt the Initial Study / Mitigated Negative Declaration (ND21-0001) State Clearinghouse #2022060734, in accordance with Section 21080 of the California Public Resources Code and CEQA Guidelines Section 15070 et seq.; and - 2.
-Adopt a resolution making findings and recommending that the City Council take the following actions: (1) adopt a resolution approving a General Plan Amendment (GPA20-0002); (2) introduce an ordinance amending the Zoning Code (ZA20-0002); (3) adopt a resolution approving the Use Permit (UP20-0008), Design Review (DR20-0027), Transportation Demand Management Program (TDM20-0010) and Tentative Parcel Map (PM22-0003), based on the attached draft findings and subject to the attached draft conditions of approval.
+- 1. Adopt a resolution making findings and adopting the Initial Study / Mitigated Negative Declaration (ND21-0001) State Clearinghouse #2022060734, in accordance with Section 21080 of the California Public Resources Code and CEQA Guidelines Section 15070 et seq.; and - 2.
+Waive reading and introduce an Ordinance amending Chapter 20.280 ("Downtown Station Area Specific Plan District") of the South San Francisco Municipal Code; and - 3.
+Adopt a resolution making findings and approving a General Plan Amendment (GPA20-0002), Use Permit (UP20-0008), Design Review (DR20-0027), Transportation Demand Management

+Program (TDM20-0010) and Tentative Parcel Map (PM22-0003), subject to the attached draft conditions of approval.